polius/meteornext-docs/docs/guides/utils.md

 When a **.tar** or **.tar.gz** file is selected using either URL or Cloud Key as source, we can optionally choose which files (.sql or .gz) contained into the .tar / .tar.gz we would like to import.

 This use case is useful if for example we store the database backups as a .tar.gz file that contains one file per table.
-Thus, we would been able to import just a table on the fly without having to import the entire database.
+Thus, we would be able to import just a table on the fly without having to import the entire database.

 The following screenshot shows this feature: